Too Young (Queensberry song): Live performances

-On May 21, 2009, the song was performed live for the first time during the finale of Germany's Next Top Model, Cycle 4.
-On May 22, 2009 and November 30, 2009, the group performed the song in The Dome in Germany.
-"Too Young" was performed for the first time in the second line-up on June 30, 2010 on Wanna Challenge in Beijing, China.
-It has been featured on numerous other occasions, including the Radio Teddy Birthday in Potsdam on August 28 and the IFA Sommergarten in Berlin on September 4, 2010.
+On 21 May 2009, "Too Young" was performed live for the first time during the finale of the fourth cycle of Germany's Next Top Model.
+On 22 May 2009, and 30 November 2009, the group performed the song at music event The Dome.
+"Too Young" was performed for the first time in the second line-up on 30 June 2010, on Wanna Challenge in Beijing, China.
+It has been featured on numerous other occasions, including the Radio Teddy birthday in Potsdam on 28 August and the IFA Sommergarten in Berlin on 4 September 2010.